JamesLMilner/esri-borisbikes/README.md

 # Boris Bikes Availibity Map

 A boris bike availability map for London.
 Uses ArcGIS JS API and D3.js.
+The data is provided by the TFL API which has been exposed as a feature service by the [Node Services Adapter](https://github.com/Esri/node-geoservices-adaptor) (which is similar too [Koop](https://github.com/Esri/koop).

 #Screenshot
 ![Boris Bike Availability Map Screenshot](https://github.com/JamesMilnerUK/esri-borisbikes/blob/master/screenshot.png)